 Plus Loan Balance up to Cost of Attendance

 The US Education Department charge an origination fee on all loans and this is deducted from each disbursement.
 The value of the fees and the disbursements are shown in the cost of attendance spreadsheet.
 For more detailed information, see the Education Department's Student Aid Website

 How much can you borrow – Cost of Attendance:

 Our Cost of Attendance Spreadsheet has all this information built in as you complete the form.
 To see the full details for all programmes and years, please look at the Student Aid website

 Most of the work is done on-line by the student.
 The school will not know you are making a genuine application, nor know how much you wish to borrow until you send us the information we need.

 You must download the

 Follow the instructions in the flowchart and complete the spreadsheet Cost of Attendance page and the Checklist page.
-Then send email to Philip Ramge at - firstname.lastname@example.org with all the documents attached and the subject 'US Federal Loan Application'.
-Alternatively, you may use the form at the bottom of this page to attach all documents and submit to Philip Ramge (email@example.com).
+Then send email to the U.S. Federal Loans Team at email@example.com with all the documents attached and the subject 'US Federal Loan Application'.
+Alternatively, you may use the form at the bottom of this page to attach all documents and send to firstname.lastname@example.org.

 Please note our School Code: G10574

 Please note that you are required to use the spreadsheet and checklist.
 If any documents are incomplete or missing, we will not be able to process your loan application.